bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 As with the thread example above, all actions that update document state **must go through a next-tick callback**.

-The following example shows demonstrates an application that drives a blocking computation from one unlocked Bokeh session callback, by yielding to a blocking function that runs on the thread pool executor and updates by using a next-tick callback, and also updates the state simply from a standard
+The following example demonstrates an application that drives a blocking computation from one unlocked Bokeh session callback, by yielding to a blocking function that runs on the thread pool executor and updates by using a next-tick callback, and also updates the state simply from a standard